-We seek a PhD candidate to undertake experimental research on laser driven relativistic particle beam acceleration.
+We seek a PhD candidate to undertake computational and theoretical research on laser driven relativistic particle beam acceleration.
 The research will be carried out at STFC Daresbury National Laboratory, in an exciting and collaborative project involving students and staff from Lancaster University, University of Manchester and STFC Daresbury National Laboratory.

-The applicant will be expected to have a first or upper second class degree in physics, medical physics, electrical engineering or other appropriate qualification.
+The applicant will be expected to have a first or upper second class degree in physics, or other appropriate qualification.
 A full graduate programme of training and development is provided by the Cockcroft Institute.
 The student will register at the Lancaster University, supervised by the THz acceleration project lead, Professor Steven Jamison.

 The student will join a vibrant group of students and post-doctoral researchers already making significant progress in this area.
 The studentship will also work closely with scientists and Engineers at STFC Daresbury Laboratory National Laboratory.
 There will also be opportunities for travel and collaboration with scientific institutes and universities outside the U.K.